Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 8. whether the budget is approved
 9. whether the system is stable, burning, or quietly haunted by past decisions

-Candidates apply to the brochure.

-Then, if they are lucky, they interview for the job.
+Candidates apply to the brochure and, if they are lucky, eventually interview for the job.

 ## Comparing Two Lossy Files

-Most hiring systems compare the resume to the job description as if the important information survived compression on both sides.
+Most hiring systems optimistically compare the resume to the job description as if the important information survived compression on both sides.

-That is optimistic.

 The resume might omit a skill because the candidate assumed it was obvious, used it years ago, learned it under a different name, or did not have room to explain the relevant project.

 The job description might include a skill because someone copied it from a previous posting, because the team might use it later, because it sounds senior, or because the hiring manager forgot to distinguish required from nice-to-have.

-Then the system compares the two artifacts and declares a match or mismatch.

-That is how absurd outcomes happen.

-A candidate can be rejected for not mentioning a technology they used daily.

-A candidate can pass screening because they repeated a keyword they barely understand.

-A team can receive hundreds of applications that match the posting and almost none that match the actual work.
+The system compares those artifacts and declares a match or mismatch, producing absurd outcomes: candidates are rejected for omitting technologies they used daily, others pass by repeating keywords they barely understand, and teams receive hundreds of applications that match the posting but almost none that match the work.

-Bad faith is only one part of the problem.

-The problem is that both sides are comparing compressed files without enough error correction.
+Bad faith is only one part of the problem; both sides are comparing compressed files without enough error correction.

 ## Keywords Are Compression Residue